isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P6 Teachers.md

 Primary 6E

-"My aim is to bring positivity and high expectations to the pupils in my class.
+My aim is to bring positivity and high expectations to the pupils in my class.
 I believe that a good attitude will bring students to a higher altitude in their aspirations.
 My role is to help them discover their strengths and guide them so that they strive to be better today than yesterday.
-Communication with parents is the key to a wholesome support for the pupils in my class."
+Communication with parents is the key to a wholesome support for the pupils in my class.

 [**mazidah_othman@schools.gov.sg**](mailto:mazidah_othman@schools.gov.sg)